rhpandit11/Data-Theory/spark/spark_fundamental.md

 **Driver Works:**

-* sparkcontext/session initialization
+* creating the sparkcontext/session which serves as a entry point for spark functionality
+* Defining the main logic of the Spark application.
 * compute the application requirement resoures and also manage dynamic allocation lifecycle
-* works/Tasks distributor
+* Tasks distributor among the executors
-* react on node/executor failure
+* react on executor failure
-* progress/monitor the executor
+* monitor the executor progress
 * send response to user
+* Converting transformations into a logical Directed Acyclic Graph (DAG)
 * through the metadata job it powers the spark WEBUI

-**Executor  Works:** execute the task assigned by driver, report the progress back to driver
+**Executor  Works:** execute the task assigned by driver, report the progress back to driver, Storing data for the application in memory or disk storage.

 **Spark Programming Model:**